Dherse/masterproef/content/5_examples.typ

 = Examples of photonic circuit programming <sec_examples>

 Several different application areas were mentioned in @photonic_processors_use_cases, and in this section, some of these areas will be demonstrated using the @phos programming language.
-The examples are meant to be mockups of real applications, and are not meant to be complete implementations, focusing solely on the @phos part of their design.
-These examples will be explored in different levels of details depending on the complexity of the application and how much of the capabilities of @phos they demonstrate.
-The full code, with comments, and type annotations is available starting at @anx_beam_forming.
+The examples are meant to be mockups of real applications and not complete implementations, focusing solely on the @phos part of their design.
+These examples will be explored in different levels of detail depending on the complexity of the application and how much of the capabilities of @phos they demonstrate.
+The full code, comments, and type annotations are available starting at @anx_beam_forming.

-== Beam forming
+== beamforming

-Optical beam-forming is being used to build new solid-state LiDAR systems @xu_fully_2022.
+Optical beamforming is being used to build new solid-state LiDAR systems @xu_fully_2022.
 These LiDARs need precise phase matching between all of the produced optical signals, as any imprecision over the phase and delay will negatively impact the precision of the overall system.
 Conveniently, @phos offers an easy way to ensure that signals are phase and delay matched: the `constrain` synthesisable block.
 It imposes a differential constraint over a number of signals, in this case, as will be visible in @lst_beam_forming, it is used to enforce equal phase into the modulators, and equal delay when going back towards the outputs.

 === Theoretical background

 Beam forming allows a system to control the directionality of a signal emitted by its antennae.
 It requires multiple antennae at the transmitter.
 The transmitter then controls the phases of the emitted signals to create constructive interference in the desired direction of interest and destructive interference in the others.
 This allows the transmitter to focus its signal in a specific direction.
 This has several advantages, it can allow a transmitter to reach longer distances at the same transmitted power, it can be used to decrease interference with other transmitters, and it can be used to increase the directional precision of a system, such as in the case of a LiDAR #cite("van_veen_beamforming_1988", "zou_analog_2017").

 #figurex(
-    title: [ Demonstration emission pattern of a beam-forming system. ],
+    title: [ Demonstration emission pattern of a beamforming system. ],
     caption: [
-        Demonstration emission pattern of a beam-forming system, showing the main lobe and side lobes.
+        Demonstration emission pattern of a beamforming system, showing the main lobe and side lobes.
     ],
 )[
     #image(